Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Polycystic kidney disease (PKD) is a disease that causes many cysts (fluid-filled sacs) to form in the kidneys.
-The kidneys grow in size because the cysts grow inside them.
-The cysts vary in size and number.
+Polycystic kidney disease (PKD) is when many fluid-filled cysts form in the kidneys.
+The kidneys get bigger as the cysts grow inside them.
+This can cause kidney damage and other problems.

 Copyright © Nucleus Medical Media, Inc.

-There is no way to prevent PKD.
-If it runs in your family, talk to your doctor about genetic testing.
+There is no known way to prevent PKD.

 National Institute of Diabetes and Digestive and Kidney Diseases